Healthdirect Free Australian health advice you can count on.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

 Most eye problems can be prevented.
-To keep your eyes healthy:
+Here’s how to take care of your eyes:

 • have your eyes checked regularly

-• protect your eyes from sunlight — wear a hat and sunglasses with UV protection
+• protect your eyes from sunlight by wearing a hat and UV protective sunglasses

 • protect your eyes from injury at home and work

-• clean your hands and avoid touching your eyes to prevent infection
+• wash your hands and avoid touching your eyes to prevent eye infections

-• limit your use of devices (computer or phone) to prevent eye strain and dryness
+• limit screen time on devices such as your computer an phone to prevent eye strain and dryness

-• eat healthily — green leafy vegetables, fish, linseeds, and some vitamins and minerals can help prevent macular degeneration
+• eat a healthy diet rich in green leafy vegetables, fish, linseeds, vitamins and minerals to help prevent macular degeneration

 • avoid smoking